trueos/trueos-docs/trueos-handbook/appendix_a.rst

-.. indeet spell
-:: Conventions_Legal
+.. index:: Conventions and Legal
 .. _Conventions and legal:

 Appendix A: Conventions & Legal